 Ready to try some at-home exfoliating products?
 Take a look at some of our recommendations below.

-Best Face Exfoliators
+Shop the Best Face Exfoliators

 These face pads contain mandelic acid (from bitter almond) to exfoliate and willow bark extract to reduce inflammation.
 It's ideal for all skin types.
 All you have to do is apply to clean, dry skin in circular motions—no rinsing required.